lumirelle/profiles/README.md

 ### 📜 Script Setup <a name="script_setup"></a>

 If you want to use scripts for lazy setup, you should download and unzip this repo, then, add the root path to the `PATH` environment variable of your computer.

-**NOTE: On windows, you should add `create symbolic link permission` to your current user.**
-**Just run `gpedit.msc`, navigate to `计算机配置 - Windows 设置 - 安全设置 - 本地策略 - 用户权限分配`, and add your current user to `创建符号链接` option.**

 Now, you can use [the setup script](prof-setup.ps1) for quick setup and receive the updates automatically: